Coding Exams

 The repos contain solutions and test cases as well as questions; instructions are provided in each repo's README-instructor.md for creating just the student-facing part of the package.

 In our setup, since the questions are multiple parts with later parts building on the results of earlier ones, each question subpart is associated with a hint and/or with the answer (i.e. code that if copy-pasted in the right place will solve that subpart).
 Students can "reveal" these hints if they accept a penalty of a substantial fraction of the points the exam question is worth.
-The hints are part of each repo; our reveal script is installed in the exam environment (described in this paper to record which hints were used and calculate the penalty.
-We found that weaker students do not request more hints than stronger students, even though they would sometimes benefit more from doing so; weaker students are more likely to request hints on lower-scoring coding questions than higher-scoring ones; and all students are equally well able to use hints once provided.
+The hints are part of each repo; our revealarrow-up-right script is installed in the exam environment (described in this paper to record which hints were used and calculate the penalty.
+We foundarrow-up-right that weaker students do not request more hints than stronger students, even though they would sometimes benefit more from doing so; weaker students are more likely to request hints on lower-scoring coding questions than higher-scoring ones; and all students are equally well able to use hints once provided.

 Last updated